May 2025

 Dark-coloured Mitsubishi L200 pickup truck stopped on the hard shoulder of a highway.
 The hood is open, suggesting a mechanical failure or breakdown.
 The truck appears to be leaking some fluid onto the road surface.
 The setting is a multi-lane highway with green vegetation visible beyond the road.
 The overall impression is one of a roadside emergency.

-Charlie searched a nearby field for five minutes to find a water trough to refill our radiator with water, to discover where the radiator was leaking.
-The truck did not steam much because by the time we stopped as the water had near evaporated, so large was the hole.
+For five minutes, Charlie searched a nearby field to locate a water trough to replenish our radiator with water and identify the source of the leak.
+The truck did not steam much because the hole was so big by the time we stopped and the water had almost evaporated.

 Charlie standing beside his broken-down dark-coloured SUV on the shoulder of a highway.
 The hood of the vehicle is up, and the passenger side door is open.
 Charlie appears to be inspecting the engine.
 The scene is set on a multi-lane highway with other vehicles visible in the distance.
 The sky is overcast.
 The overall impression is one of roadside vehicle trouble.

-Darkness fell, outside there was something rumaging around in the bushes; Charlie requested I lock my door as two or three cars had briefly pulled onto the hard shoulder ahead of us.
+As dusk fell, something was rummaging in the bushes outside, and Charlie asked me to lock my door because two or three cars had pulled onto the hard shoulder in front of us for a short time.

 Nighttime shot from inside a our truck.
 The windshield is misty, and the headlights of other vehicles are visible in the distance.
 The interior of the car is dimly lit, with the dashboard and instrument panel illuminated.
 The overall mood is dark, somewhat moody.